 This is a communal project which started in 2014 and the first phase with funding from the Heritage Lottery Fund and the Town Council ended in April 2016.
 Dawlish Town Council has allocated further funding, for which we are very grateful, to allow continuation of the project to Armistice Day 1918.
-The project is additive and detailed records are complete for casualties up to the end of September 1917.
+The project is additive and detailed life stories (posted as a ‘Document’) are complete for casualties up to the end of 1917.
 Others are being added as they are completed.

 The Dawlish World War One project group includes:

 - Dawlish Library